 While the sixth in Brazil owed a little to the conditions, the Spaniard unlucky not to claim a podium, his drive to sixth in Austin just a few races earlier was one of the true highlights of the year.

-It's worth saying that while we understand Kvyat's 'twilight period' following his demotion, there was no such behaviour from Carlos who had every right to feel aggrieved at Verstappen getting the Red Bull drive.
+It's worth noting that while we understood Kvyat's 'twilight period' following his demotion, there was no such behaviour from Carlos who had every right to feel aggrieved at Verstappen getting the Red Bull drive.
 Instead the Spaniard kept his head down and got on with it.

-With Toro Rosso returning to Renault power in 2017, if the Faenza team can give him a good car, Carlos is sure to make more people sit up and notice his obvious talent.
-Indeed, it's a pity we didn't get to see him in the Mercedes.
+With Toro Rosso returning to Renault power in 2017, if the Faenza team could give him a good car, Carlos was sure to make more people sit up and notice his obvious talent.

 Having clearly inherited his father's genes, Carlos excels in difficult and changeable conditions, and this was obvious at a number of races held in such conditions in 2017.
 In China and Singapore not only was his driving masterful, so too was his strategy, particularly in terms of tyres.